ejsadiarin/wizardry/linux/how-to-format-hard-drive-partition-with-parted-or-restore-flashed-drive-to-normal.md

 ---
 date: 2025-10-26T01:41
-title: How to format hard drive partition with `parted`
+title: How to format hard drive partition with `parted` or restore flashed drive to normal
 tags:
     - Linux
     - How-to
 ---
 <!-- 2025-10-26-0141 (October 26, 2025 01:41:28 AM) -->

-# How to format hard drive partition with `parted`
+# How to format hard drive partition with `parted` or restore flashed drive to normal

 > [!NOTE]
 > THIS WILL **ERASE** (wipe and format) the existing drive